 The Huawei partnership with Porsche Design has yielded some interesting results.
 And the 2018 collaborative smartphone from the two brands carries a rather long and prestigious name - Porsche Design Huawei Mate RS, no less - to play on Porsche's prominent motoring heritage.
 That's RS for Racing Sport, if you're wondering.

-The Mate RS is positioned as luxury phone; it's a device choc-full of feature firsts and future-facing exciting ideas, such as the under-the-display fingerprint scanner, and space suit-inspired cooling mechanism.
+The Mate RS is positioned as luxury phone.
+It's a device choc-full of feature firsts and future-facing ideas that excite: from its under-the-display fingerprint scanner, to its space suit-inspired cooling mechanism.
 It even delivers features not in Huawei's new flagship P-series devices, such as wireless charging.

 - Metal and glass design

 - 152.9 x 72.5 x 8.5mm; 183g

 If the PD Mate RS looks kind-of familiar, that's because we think there's a hint of Samsung Galaxy S9+ about its design thanks to the curved edges front and rear.
 We said much the same about previous Porsche Design handsets, such as the Porsche Design Mate 9.

 While Huawei's new P20 Pro flagship looks similar to the iPhone X, Porsche Design is taking a different tact with the Mate RS.
 Being at the pinnacle of design, however, PD has elevated the curved edges in the Mate RS: they're smoother, more refined and rounded than you'll find in any current Samsung phone.
 They're also more on display than a sharper-edged phone, and therefore at greater risk of scratching.

 The RS design feels like a facelift version of the Porsche Design Mate 10, with some extra 'tailpipes' poking out of the rear, courtesy of those triple cameras.
 The physical design, front-on, isn't dramatically different between those two devices.
 In some senses we prefer the older device, with its etched-on rear panel.